HelpMe-Pls/Life-Engineering/Tips & Tools/Psychology.md

 # Wealth
 - “Get Rich Quick” must not be confused with “Get Rich Easy”.
+- Money is like gasoline during a road trip.
+You don’t want to run out of gas on your trip, but you’re not doing a tour of gas stations.
 - You don’t get rich by spending your time to save money.
 You get rich by saving your time to make money.
 - Wealth is authored by strong familial relationships, fitness and health, and ***freedom***—not by material possessions.
 What steals freedom, steals wealth.
 - Wealth doesn’t drop from the sky or come from a game show.
 Wealth from lottery/gambling?
 Taking that route, you essentially become a hitchhiker with no seat belt.